VSolidus/solidus/doc/build-osx.md

 Running
 -------

-Solidus Core is now available at `./src/solidusd`
+solidus Core is now available at `./src/solidusd`

 Before running, it's recommended you create an RPC configuration file.